 Fuel for industrial processes – Many processes, notably industrial ones (for example processing of metals), require high temperatures.
 A clean fuel source is needed, and hydrogen may well be the solution in place of such fuels as oil and gas.

-Transport – For several years the most likely application of hydrogen has looked to be transport, but enthusiasm may be waning.
+Transport – For several years the most likely application of hydrogen has looked to be transport, but few promises have been met.
 Although both direct combustion and fuel cells are being tried, fuel cells driving electric motors seem to be the better choice.
-But the alternative of using batteries, recharged using mains electricity from renewable sources, is also being developed.
+But the alternative of using batteries, if possible recharged using mains electricity from renewable sources, is available now – albeit with limited range.
 At least for cars, buses and lorries (and possibly ships) it is not yet clear which will turn out to be more effective.
 For trains, renewable mains electricity seems to be the best solution.
-For aeroplanes batteries seem to be too heavy, so if hydrogen storage tanks can be made light enough then hydrogen is a possible fuel source.
+For aeroplanes batteries seem to be too heavy, so if hydrogen storage tanks can be made light enough then hydrogen might be a possible fuel source.

 Top of Page